-All other equipment is prohibited including, but not limited to, ski-trikes, rubber-tired bikes, homemade equipment, sleds, tubes, toboggans, scooters, etc. If in doubt, please contact the mountain before arriving.
+All other equipment is prohibited including, but not limited to, ski-trikes, rubber-tired bikes, homemade equipment, sleds, tubes, toboggans, scooters, etc. Use of additional equipment such as, but not limited to, “speed wings”, parasails, gliders, or other such devices is prohibited at all times.
+If in doubt, please contact the mountain before arriving.

 Sun Valley Company allows the use of adaptive devices or other “manually-powered mobility aids” designed for use on the slopes, including mono skis, bi skis, skibikes, and outriggers.
 Reasonable accommodation for users of on slope “manually-powered mobility aids” will be made so long as such use does not create an undue burden on the safety and efficiency of normal operations.
 Users may be required to load and unload safely with minimal assistance or participate in an approved adaptive program.
 Additionally, the Sun Valley Ski Area offers or will arrange for adaptive equipment when requested in advance by individuals wanting to enjoy sports at the Sun Valley Ski Area.

 Sun Valley Company in conjunction with the USDA Forest Service established a public access policy precluding motorized equipment on slopes and trails within the established boundaries of the Special Use Permit granted for public skiing access.
 That policy remains in effect.